-Home to more than 2500 animals and 250 species of exotic and native mammals, birds, reptiles and fish, Adelaide Zoo is a great place to explore as a family.
+On the first day of your 48 hours in Adelaide, head to the super centrally located Adelaide Zoo.
+Home to more than 2500 animals and 250 species of exotic and native mammals, birds, reptiles and fish, Adelaide Zoo is awesome for kids.
 It’s Australia’s second oldest zoo and there are plenty of interactive animal experiences that allow visitors to get close to the animals, such as the opportunity to hand feed Giant Pandas or help healthy hippos with their daily mouth check.
-There’s also a playground for kids aged four an over, located just inside the zoo entrance.
+There’s also a playground for kids aged four and over, located just inside the zoo entrance.

 The Adelaide Central Market has more than 80 stalls, cafes and restaurants and is the perfect place to satisfy everyone’s huger!
 Plus, you can feast on free samples too… after lunch, of course.

 The South Australia Museum has a wide range of interesting exhibitions spread out over five floors and kids are encouraged to get hands-on and learn about the world in an interactive way.

 Take your pick from one of the many restaurants located on Rundle Street.
 From casual eating to fine dining, there’s plenty to choose from and buskers add entertainment to this shopping strip as you peruse where to eat.